iAau199/TTM2024/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This work is licensed under CC BY-SA 4.0 - see the [LICENSE.md](LICENSE.md) file for details.